When should I use MeMD?

 Will I always see the same provider for all my visits?

 During the registration process for virtual primary care you will select a provider from our network with whom you would like to develop an ongoing care relationship.
 This is the person you’ll see for all your primary care needs and is your first-stop for managing your overall health.
-If you’re traveling or find yourself in need of urgent medical attention, we can connect you with one of our network providers 24/7.
+If you’re traveling or find yourself in need of urgent medical attention, we can connect you with one of our MeMD urgent care providers 24/7.

 What medications can my MeMD primary care provider prescribe?